Estonia Energy Information

 CO2 Fuel Combustion/CO2 Emissions

 According to the Protocol, Estonia's Kyoto objective was easily reached as in 2012 GHG emissions were 50% below their 1990 level (reduction target of 8%).
-Most of the reduction in CO2-energy emissions occurred between 1990 and 1993 (-47%); since then, the emission level has been fluctuating around 20 Mt and after 2018 decreased under 15 Mt to 13 Mt in 2019.
+Most of the reduction in CO2-energy emissions occurred between 1990 and 1993 (-47%); since then, the emission level has been fluctuating around 20 Mt and after 2018 decreased to below 15 Mt, reaching 13 Mt in 2019.

 Graph: CO2-ENERGY EMISSIONS (MtCO2)